 - Icons: The Minotaur, the half-bull, half-man, is a guardian and a symbol of this circle’s violence because the creature is emphasized by Dante with a bestial rage; Centaurs, creatures that display bodies of horses from the waist down and bodies of men from the waist up, help to secure the first ring of the seventh circle with bows and arrows.

 - Punishment/Contrapasso: Violent against their neighbors: the souls forced to swim in a boiling stream of blood.

 - Allusions, Devices, Metaphors, Similes: Phlegethon

 Ring two: the violence against themselves: suicides-transformed into thorny trees that are ripped apart by Harpies:

 - Harpies, the foul creatures that highlight the head of a woman with the body of a bird remain perched in the suicide trees, tearing and picking at the limbs and leaves;

-- Punishment/Contrapasso: The violent against themselves: suicides-transformed into thorny trees that are ripped apart by Harpies and unable to be reunited with their bodies.
+- Punishment/Contrapasso: The violence against themselves: suicides-transformed into thorny trees that are ripped apart by Harpies and unable to be reunited with their bodies.

 - Allusions, Devices, Metaphors, Similes: Polydorus, The old man of Crete, St. John the Baptist as Florence’s patron.

-Ring three: The violent against God: blasphemers/sodomites/usurers-condemned to a desert of blazing sand
+Ring three: The violence against God: blasphemers/sodomites/usurers-condemned to a desert of blazing sand

 with the constant rain of fire: